signalkraft/mypyllant-component/docs/docs/index.md

      ---

-     See diagnostic information, such as the current heating curve, flow temperature, firmware versions, or water pressure.
+     See diagnostic information, such as flow temperature, firmware versions, or water pressure.
      Even values that are not available in the app, such as the current heating curve.

      [:material-arrow-right: Read more](2-entities.md#extra-state-attributes)